adeinega/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 ## Overview

-In this phase, the IdA obtains an access token (and optionally refresh token) that is bound to the current user so that the IdA can obtain the claims about the current user from the IA subsequently without taking the user to the IA and show them the consent dialogue for every CC requests.
+In this phase, the IdA obtains an access token that is bound to the current user so that the IdA can obtain the claims about the current user from the IA subsequently without taking the user to the IA and show them the consent dialogue for every CC requests.